-PEPFAR is led and managed by the U.S. Department of State's Office of the U.S. Global AIDS Coordinator and Health Diplomacy and implemented by seven U.S. government departments and agencies, leveraging the power of a whole-of-government approach to controlling the HIV/AIDS epidemic.
+PEPFAR is managed and overseen by the U.S. Department of State's Office of the U.S. Global AIDS Coordinator and Health Diplomacy and implemented by seven U.S. government departments and agencies, leveraging the power of a whole-of-government approach to controlling the HIV/AIDS epidemic.

 What Has Been PEPFAR’s Impact?

 Since its inception, PEPFAR has had remarkable lifesaving results.
 Below are details on just some of PEPFAR’s latest global program achievements.

 Supporting Countries to Achieve Epidemic Control